 Recovery will depend on the type of surgery you have.
 Your recovery plan is likely to include rest, walking, and special exercises

-If you have a torn meniscus as a result of auto, motorcycle, truck accident or work place injury that took place in Lake County, IL you may be able to recover for your medical bills, lost wages, pain and suffering as well as other damages.
+If you have a torn meniscus as a result of an auto, motorcycle, truck accident, or workplace injury that took place in Lake County, IL you may be able to recover compensation for your medical bills, lost wages, pain, and suffering as well as other damages.
 Don’t let the statute of limitations run out – act now to preserve your right to collect.

 The Workers’ Compensation Act places several obligations on the injured employee and the employer after an injury occurs on the job.
 A few of these obligations are discussed below.

-Depending on what you and I agree is the best approach, myself and my staff will prepare a demand on your employer including detailed support on liability, as well as case value.
-Again, this will often include other verdict studies, medical opinions, accident reconstructions, day-in-the-life videos, future care plans and whatever else is necessary to fully prepare this demand.
+Depending on what you and I agree is the best approach, I and my staff will prepare a demand on your employer including detailed support on liability, as well as case value.
+Again, this will often include other verdict studies, medical opinions, accident reconstructions, day-in-the-life videos, future care plans, and whatever else is necessary to fully prepare for this demand.